WRITE A REVIEW

 2 of 2 people found this helpful.

 on 5/7/2006 1:35:00 PM

 I really love this stuff.
 I bought this one (as opposed to the continous protection variety) because it has absolutley no scent.
 It's REALLY thick though, which is a bit weird at first, but it rubs in nicely with no white cast or greasiness.
 I cant imagine putting this on a baby though, it would be really hard working the product into a squirmy kids skin!
 I use this on my neck and chest every morning (but use Shisheido 55 on my face), and it hasnt caused any breakouts or dryness.

-This sunblock contains two physical sunscreens, zinc dioxide and titanium dioxide.
+I'm sorry I can only give this 5 lippies because if I could give it more, I would!
+As I've written in other posts, I have fair, ultra-sensitive, rosacea-prone skin which does not tolerate chemical suncreens well.Although this is meant for babies (and I am decades past being a baby) I decided to give this a try and am I ever glad I did.
+I put this on my face yesterday and then when for a 90 minute walk at noon, with the UV factor at 7 out of 10 (i.e. high).
+It protected my face perfectly - not a hint of color this morning.This sunblock contains two physical sunscreens, zinc dioxide and titanium dioxide.
 Although the lotion goes on whitish, this disappears in a matter of minutes (so you don't get the Caspar the Ghost look you get with most sunscreens containing zinc dioxide and titanium dioxide).
 What really thrilled me, though, was that it does not leave my oily skin looking greasy like almost every other sunscreen does.
 All in all, a terrific product.